skip to main content

 Our heathland needs your help!

-We're encouraging all our visitors to help protect our heathland by only using the main paths.
+We're encouraging all our visitors to help protect our heathland by only using the main paths all year round.
+The heathland is home to a wide range of plants, birds, reptiles, mammals and insects.

-Sticking to paths helps minimise disturbance to ground nesting birds, reptiles, deer and other animals and plants.
+Sticking to paths helps minimise disturbance to hibernating species in colder months and ground nesting birds warmer months.

 This will allow our heathland habitat and wildlife to thrive.